1.1. Any notes, products or services purchased from this website cannot be exchanged or refunded.

 4.2.
 It may be used on projectors, interactive whiteboards, as electronic books (e-books) on tablet computers, and may be printed out as handouts e.g. on the school photocopier.

 4.3.
-When used as an e-book, this Teaching and Learning Resource has a potential Assistive Technology function for those with visual disabilities, being possible to pinch-zoom the texts and graphs.
+When used as an e-book, this Teaching and Learning Resource has a potential Assistive Technology function for those with visual disabilities, being possible to pinch-zoom the text and graphs.

 4.4.
 When purchased by a school, any of its staff members may use the Teaching and Learning Resource for any educational purposes within the school.